Julian-Nash/respond/README.md

 X-Custom-Header: hello!
 ```

-`respond` has methods for all HTTP status codes defined by the ietf - https://tools.ietf.org/html/rfc7231
+The `Responder` class has methods for all HTTP status codes defined by the ietf - https://tools.ietf.org/html/rfc7231

 Common status codes include, `404 NOT FOUND`, here being used in a Flask error handler